nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/document-templates-and-automation-rendering-service.md

 {{#> callout type='tip' heading='Going further'}}

-- Freemarker also comes with a lot more (formating, test a value is empty, …).
-Read the documentation and ensure your instance is using the suitable Freemarker version in the `pom.xml` file.
+- Freemarker also comes with a lot more (formatting, test that a value is empty, …).</br>
+  Read the documentation and make sure your instance is using the correct Freemarker version in the `pom.xml` file.
 - Sometimes it will be easier to calculate a value before calling the template, instead of calculating it in Freemarker.

 {{/callout}}

-### Caution points
+### Caution Points

-#### Java objects
+#### Java Objects

-With `${expression}` and control flows (conditions, lists), Freemarker expects Java objects: it could be an issue when using JavaScript Automation
+With `${expression}` and control flows (conditions, lists), Freemarker expects Java objects: it could be an issue when using JavaScript Automation.

-- No issue with scalars (String, number, boolean, date)
+- No issue with scalars (String, number, boolean, date).
-- Potential issues with arrays and objects: Use `Java.to()` for conversions, or use "Java in JS" to build native Java objects in JS (write a Java plugin if it becomes complex)
+- Potential issues with arrays and objects: Use `Java.to()` for conversions, or use "Java in JS" to build native Java objects in JS (write a Java plugin if it becomes complex).

 For example, if a JavaScript array of string needs to be converted into Java objects:
 ```
 var theValues = ["value1", "value2", "value3", "value4"];
 ctx.theValues = Java.to(theValues);
 Document.Mail(...);
 ```

-with in the mail template:
+within the mail template:
 ```
 <#list theValues as value>
 <p>...${value}...</p>